 The Exfoliator

 Exfoliating cleansers (not the same as actual exfoliants) contain certain acids that get deep into your skin to clean your pores.
 They are very thorough, and generally should be used twice a week at most to avoid drying out your skin.
 They work well on all skin types.
+The Creams

 Creams are very slippery and packed with oil to soothe dry skin.
 They aren’t as thorough when it comes to cleaning your pores and remove much less surface oil than other types.
 Luckily, new milkier formulas have been put on the shelves, generally oil free and gently cleanse and hydrate sensitive skin very well.